-Sighted children acquire much of their conceptual knowledge through incidental learning, or visual observation of the world around them.
-O&M lessons for young children focus on development of environmental, body, spatial, directional, and related concepts.
+Sighted children acquire much of their conceptual knowledge through incidental learning, or visual observation, of the world around them.
+O&M lessons for young children and individuals with brain injury may focus on development of environmental, body, spatial, directional, and related concepts.
 To facilitate concept development through senses other than vision, children with congenital visual impairments need direct instruction, opportunities for guided exploration, and a multitude of hands-on experiences.
-People with visual impairments that occurred later in life (i.e., adventitious visual impairments) have prior visual experiences that may help them understand many O&M concepts and environmental features.
+People with adventitious visual impairments have prior visual experiences that may help them understand many O&M concepts and environmental features.